+What Is Dyslexia?
 The most common thing about dyslexia, is everyone is affected by it differently.
 Dyslexia is like a fingerprint, uniquely designed.
 Dyslexia is a brain-based type of learning difference that specifically impairs a person's ability to read.
 If you were to look at an image of brain activity, you'll find the brain of a dyslexic person doesn't light up in three areas when reading, that are lit up in a typical brain.
 Dyslexia refers to a cluster of symptoms that result in people having difficulties with specific language skills, particularly reading.
 Dyslexic people are usually very bright and have an average or higher IQ.
 Students with dyslexia often experience difficulties with both oral and written other language skills, such as writing, and pronouncing words and writing.
 Dyslexia affects individuals throughout their lives; however, its impact can change at different stages in a person’s life.
 If you or your child has 3 or more of these signs, we can help them learn to read and feel confident in school.
 Don't worry, with proper intervention you or your child will learn how to be successful.
 We provide private tutoring for students from first grade to adulthood.
-If you want to schedule a comprehensive screening CLICK HERE
+If you want to schedule a comprehensive screening CLICK HERE.
+We provide tutoring services for students who struggle learning math traditionally.

 In Elementary School Dysgraphia (slow, non-automatic handwriting that is difficult to read) Letter or number reversals continuing past the end of first grade Extreme difficulty learning cursive Slow, choppy, inaccurate reading: Guesses a word based on shape or context Skip or misread prepositions (at, to, of) Ignores suffixes Can’t sound out unknown words Terrible spelling Often can’t remember sight words (they, were, does) or homonyms (their, they’re, and there) Difficulty telling time with a clock with hands Difficulty with math: Memorizing multiplication tables Memorizing a sequence of steps When speaking, difficulty finding the correct word: Says lots of “whatyamacallits” and “thingies” Common sayings come out slightly off Extremely messy bedroom, backpack, and desk Dreads going to school, doing school work or homework: Complains of stomach aches or headaches May have nightmares about school